joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 This is all by way of saying, our extremely accurate real-time clock is just such a device, and we're going to connect it to the SCL and SDA lines on the Feather.

-The clock and data lines are pretty much what they sound like: the master device drives the clock line — it's basically a continuous stream of high and low pulses — and either the master or the slave devices drive the Data line to communicate.
-Both sides of the bus use the open drain output style that we talked about last time — which is to say, they can only drive the lines low — so both SCL and SDA both need a pull-up resistor.
+The clock and data lines are pretty much what they sound like: the clock line is basically a continuous stream of high and low pulses — the master device generates these — and the data line is for communication in both directions.
+Both sides of the bus use the open drain output style that we talked about last time — which is to say, they can only drive the lines low — so both SCL and SDA need a pull-up resistor.
 We don't need to worry about that in this project, though, because the DS3231 breakout has those on board.

 In order to connect multiple devices to the I²C bus, each one needs to have its own **address**.
 Some I²C slave devices have an address permanently assigned at the factory; others have pins you can tie high or low to change the adddress.
 In the case of our DS3231, the address is fixed, so whenever we want to talk to it, we send its address (0x68) over the data line, and that tells the DS3231 to start listening.